Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/uart.md

 #### Function

-向串口写（发送）数据
+Send data to UART

 #### Parameters

-* uartN:串口号
+* uartN: UART id
-* dataToWrite:需要写的数据
+* dataToWrite: data to write
-* length:数据长度
+* length: data length

 #### Return

-* 成功写到串口的长度
+* Successfully written to the length of the serial port

 ---